Quest

 Your brain at 3am is in a measurably different state than your brain at 3pm.
 Two things in particular are happening.

 First, the prefrontal cortex is at its lowest activity of the 24-hour cycle.
 This is the part of the brain that handles perspective, executive function, planning, and self-soothing.
-In the daytime, when a worried thought arrives, your prefrontal cortex can usually contextualize it ("that's not actually that bad," "I have a plan for this," "I can deal with that on Tuesday").
+In the daytime, when a worried thought arrives, your prefrontal cortex can usually contextualize it ("she's fine, kids spike fevers," "I have a plan for this," "I can call the pediatrician on Tuesday").
 At 3am, that machinery is dim.[2]

 Second, the default mode network is at its highest activity.
-The default mode network is the rumination engine: the part of the brain that loops on self-referential thoughts, replays old conversations, and generates worry.
+The default mode network is the rumination engine: the part of the brain that loops on self-referential thoughts, replays the day, and generates worry.
 At 3am, the engine is on and the brakes are off.
+So the whole invisible to-do list (the form that's due, the thing you said to your kid that you wish you hadn't, whether they're okay) gets to run unchecked.

-That combination, low perspective + high rumination, is the entire reason a problem that felt manageable at 6pm feels existential at 3:17am.
+That combination, low perspective + high rumination, is the entire reason a worry that felt manageable at 6pm feels enormous at 3:17am.
 Nothing has actually gotten worse.
 The neurological lens you're looking through has changed.

 What the body is doing at 3am.